 The earliest example of “yegg” in the OED is from the June 23, 1903, issue of the New York Evening Post: “The prompt breaking up of the organized gangs of professional beggars and yeggs.”

-However, we found this earlier example in the February 1901 issue of McClure’s Magazine.
+However, we found an earlier example for “yegg” used in the criminal sense, in the February 1901 issue of McClure’s Magazine.
 Josiah Flynt, writing about the criminal population in Chicago, said the “great majority are what certain detectives call ‘Yegg-men.’ ”

 You don’t see the terms “yegg” and “yeggman” much nowadays.
 They rose in popularity during the early 1900s, reached a peak in the ’20s, and then quickly fell out of favor, according to Google’s Ngram viewer.